zhiyuanMA/zhiyuanMA.github.io/_posts/2016-05-21-java-8-lambda.md

 ```

 Keep in mind that the code is also valid if you forget the `@FunctionalInterface` annotation.

-The above example code can be further simplified by utilizing static method references:

 ## Method and Constructor References
 The above example code can be further simplified by utilizing static method references: